scta/scta-rdf-schema/SCTAOntologySpec.md

     - e.g. sentencesCommentaries
     - (these values themselves themselves should be instances of a WorkGroupType class and they should specify available children workGroup types or work types)
     - (see below "workGroupType" class)
+* isPartOf
+    - if the workGroup is not a levelType=topLevel and level=1 it must specify its parent part.
+This must be another workGroup.
-* hasWorkGroup
+* hasPart
-    - A work group conta
+    - a work group can take either another workGroup or a work as its direct part (or child)
 * hasWork
+    - every work group should list every Work contained within it no matter what level
 * levelType
     - topLevel
-        + if a workGroup is not contained by another work group it should be listed ast topLevel
+        + if a workGroup is not contained by another work group it should be listed as "topLevel"
     - part
         + if a workGroup is contained by another workGrop it's levelType should be "part"
 * level